Information for patients

 Your Nurse will tell you when you must stop eating or drinking before your procedure.
 This is very important.
 You must follow the instructions.
 Nothing means nothing at all.

-If you forget and you do eat or drink anything, you must tell your Doctor or Nurse, as your procedure may need to be postponed for your safety.
+If you forget and you do eat or drink anything, you must tell your Doctor or Nurse, as your procedure may need to be postponed (put off) for your safety.
 This is because when you are unconscious, if your stomach contains food or drink, you may be sick.
 The vomit could get into your lungs, affect your breathing and cause an infection.

 What will happen during my operation?